What memories can you trust?

 I still have the outfit I wore to my first important job interview and the one I wore on my first date with my ex-husband.

 Yeah, the relationship ended, but that was a really great day.
-It’s okay to remember those.
+It’s okay to remember these days.

 I love the art of remembering.
 Yes, art, that’s right.
 Because memories have more to do with unique-you than the actual event in time.